Erruar/Saku-Overclock/README.md

 If you have found the perfect settings for yourself, just click on the apply button at the bottom right, it looks like a Play Music icon.
 But before that, I **RECOMMEND** going to the settings page and making sure that you have enabled "Reapply latest settings every (S)", after which, applying your settings, they will be updated every time, depending on what time you set, because some laptop manufacturers add a Power Limits self-healing protocol to the BIOS so that the laptop does not burn down in case of something.

 ### About burning
-My program **CANNOT** cause you to burn down the processor if you **do not**:
+My program **will not** cause your processor to overheat if you **avoid** the following:
-- Set the maximum temperature **above** 90 degrees,
+- Setting the maximum temperature **above 90 degrees**,
-- Set extremely **high Power Limits** and at the same time **very low Time** of fast and Time of slow frequency rise(S),
+- Setting **very high Power Limits** while simultaneously setting **very low Time** for fast and slow frequency increases,
-- Use SMU parameters **without proper knowledge**, manuals, warnings or by accident
+- Using own SMU parameters **without proper understanding**, manuals, warnings, or by accident,
-- If you are trying to create an NBFC configuration file for yourself to control the speed of the cooler, it MAY well STOP Spinning!
-Take this into account!
-Create such configurations **ONLY** when you have set the Fan Service Control Status to Disabled or Read Only,
+- Creating an NBFC configuration file to control the cooler speed, as this **may stop the fan**.
+Be cautious!
+Only create such configurations when the Fan Service Control Status is set to Disabled or Read Only,
-- If you are trying to **increase the frequency above the maximum**, I DO NOT GUARANTEE the safety of such actions.
-All potentially dangerous parameters are marked with a special icon, hover over it and **READ** what it changes before changing it
+- **Increasing the frequency beyond the maximum**.
+I do not guarantee the safety of such actions.
+All potentially dangerous parameters are marked with a special icon; hover over it and **read** what changes before making any adjustments.

 <a href="https://github.com/Erruar/Saku-Overclock/issues/2"><strong>Seems like app isn't working for me »</strong></a>
 <!--_For more examples, please refer to the [Documentation](https://example.com)_-->